abdullahibneat/PointAR/README.md

 # PointAR
 PointAR is a concept app showcasing the use of Augmented Reality to assist the foreign workforce with the induction process through the use of 3D animation for visualisation and built-in translations.
+Check out the app on the [Google Play Store](https://play.google.com/store/apps/details?id=com.abdu.PointAR).

 ![In-app screenshot](https://i.imgur.com/i0LAJia.jpg)